 As strong as battleships are, however, many veterans now suffer from life-threatening illnesses after helping construct and repair these types of vessels.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 The strong battleships were considered the most powerful warships during the 19th and 20th centuries.
 During World War I, battleships dominated as the best naval weapon the military had.

 The dreadnought battleship (the most common type of battleship during the 20th century) remained the strongest vessel during the war.
 Although there weren’t too many challenges for battleships at the time, the Battle of Jutland in 1916, saw numerous U.S. battleships in action.

-When World War II began, however, battleships began to decline in their as the most powerful vessels.
-In fact, by the end of the war, the construction of battleships ceased.
+When World War II began, however, battleships began to decline as the most powerful vessels.
+By the end of the war, the construction of battleships ceased.
 Most of the remaining battleships after the war were demolished, retired, or scrapped.
 Some battleships remain in historical museums.